 The main goal of this study is to generate an end-to-end robot manipulator response for encountered-type haptic feedback based on the observation of the hand gesture when the user is about to touch a virtual object.
 Conventionally, the encountered-type haptic response is generated deterministically in consideration of the real world where the user and haptic manipulators exist and the virtual world where virtual objects exist.
 In detail, after the user's tracking information is imported into the VR environment, the system finds the point where the contact is most likely to occur considering the interaction between the user and the virtual object.
-Then the system maps the contact predicted configuration.
-Considering the interaction between the haptic display in the corresponding configuration.
-Considering the interaction between the haptic manipulator and human hand, without VR environmental informations.
-To this end, we simulate encountered-type haptic interactions using BIP [14].
+Then the system maps the contact predicted configuration back to the real world to place the haptic display in the corresponding configuration.
+Considering the interaction between the haptic manipulator and human hand, without VR environmental information, the encountered-type haptic feedback could be provided by learning from demonstrations.
+To this end, we simulate encountered-type haptic interactions in VR to obtain desired demonstration data and conduct learning from demonstrations using BIP [14].